Why study Tropical Agriculture and the Environment (TAE) at the University of Hawai‘i at Mānoa?

 Caring For Our Environment

 The relative severity of future climate change hinges on how much we curb CO2 emissions during the next 40 years.
 A widely adopted goal—limiting global warming to 2°C above pre-1900 temperatures—is predicted to require cutting CO2 emissions to one-half of 1990 levels by 2050.
-TPSS faculty members are investigating how we can use plants and soils to limit greenhouse gas emissions.
+Faculty who are part of the TAE academic program are investigating how we can use plants and soils to limit greenhouse gas emissions.
 Hardy non-food crops that thrive on marginal land can provide biofuels without displacing food production.
 Generating biochar (stable charcoal) from agricultural wastes and using it as a soil amendment can sequester carbon in soil while improving soil fertility.
 Rooftop gardens or plant beds, known as green roofs, can help insulate buildings and provide energy savings.

 Helping Hawai‘i Achieve Greater Self Sufficiency